-Full-time as well as part-time teaching staff members have various specialisations that can be divided into four categories (Software, Communication and Interaction, Practice, Theory).
-At present, there are six research teams at the Faculty of IT and young staff members belong to these teams.
+Full-time as well as part-time teaching staff members have various specialisations that can be divided into four categories (Software, E-commerce Applications, Web Technology, Information Systems).
+At present, there are three research teams at the Faculty of IT and young staff members belong to these teams.